naikpratibha/gsoc2025ML4Sci/README.md

 Region 1 (Violet): Exhibits the highest density of clustering, indicating a greater likelihood of planet presence.
 Region 3 (Light Green): Shows the lowest cluster density, suggesting a lower probability of detecting a planet in that area.

 The provided planetary data is incomplete, as some FITS files contain null or missing values at the 0th index of certain dimensions.
-This may affect the accuracy of the model and needs to be handled during preprocessing or data cleaning stages.
+This may affect the accuracy of the model and needs to be handled during preprocessing or data cleaning stages.\

+# Summary:

+GMM revealed five clusters in t-SNE space (-10 to 10).
+High cluster density in Region 1 (Violet) suggests a higher chance of planet presence, while Region 3 (Light Green) indicates lower probability.
+Some FITS files have null values at index 0, requiring preprocessing for accurate results.

 # ROC Curve - Sequential Test